 Booking A Comedy Venue

-When you are looking for a venue to do a show there are a few things you should think about.
+When you are looking into booking a comedy venue to do a show there are a few things you should think about.

-If I am touring the country my approach to finding a venue is slightly differently than if I am trying to start an open mic in my hometown.
-But always keep in mind it is not about the one time transaction; all these bookings should be putting in effort to build true relationships with the team to bring you back or have a great monthly, weekly, or yearly show.
+If I am touring the country my approach to finding a venue is slightly different than if I am trying to start an open mic in my hometown.
+But always keep in mind it is not about the one-time transaction; all these bookings should be putting in the effort to build true relationships with the team to bring you back or have a great monthly, weekly, or yearly show.

 If you are looking to start a local show, ask yourself these questions.